Francis Broderip

-Francis Broderip (1788 - 17 July 1871) was a solicitor of Lincoln's Inn, art collector, and philanthropist.
-In 1866 he gave £20,000 of Brazilian bonds to the Middlesex Hospital, London, on condition that the gift was kept secret during his lifetime.
+Francis Broderip (1788 – 17 July 1871) was an English solicitor of Lincoln's Inn, art collector, and philanthropist.
+In 1866, he gave £20,000 of Brazilian bonds to the Middlesex Hospital, London, on condition that the gift was kept secret during his lifetime.
 He also endowed the Law Society's Broderip Prize of a gold medal to a promising young lawyer.
 In 1987 the Broderip Ward was opened at the Middlesex Hospital, the first ward dedicated to the care and treatment of people affected by HIV/AIDS in the United Kingdom.

 Early life

-Francis Broderip was born in Middlesex, England, in 1788 to Francis and Ann Broderip.
+Francis Broderip was born in Middlesex, in 1788, to Francis and Ann Broderip.
 He was christened at St Andrew's Church, Holborn, in March 1788.

-Personal life

-Broderip lived at 2 Gower Street in London's Bloomsbury district, in a house that was later occupied by women's suffrage pioneer Millicent Fawcett (1847-1929) and is now a grade II listed building.

 Career

 Broderip practiced as a solicitor in Lincoln's Inn.
 He endowed the Law Society's Broderip Prize of a gold medal to a promising young lawyer.